Samizo-AITL/AITL-H/README_en.md

 # 🤖 **AITL-H: Hybrid Intelligent Control Architecture**

+> ⚠️ **Under Development**
+> This project is currently **in progress**, and its structure, specifications, and implementation details are subject to change.
+> Please check the latest repository contents before use or reference.

 **AITL-H (All-in-Theory Logic - Hybrid)** is a **three-layered intelligent control framework** designed for **humanoid robots** and **adaptive systems**.
 By integrating **FSM (Instinct)** × **PID (Reason)** × **LLM (Intelligence)**, AITL-H enables real-time, stable, and flexible control.